lingdoc/V1_AA_project_scripts/Toolbox_scripts/README.md

 - `replace_Toolbox_texts.py` (old version) replaces items in interlinearized Toolbox texts based on their lexical form as indicated in a replacement table.
 Currently only replaces part of speech and assumes a particular format of the replacement table.

-- `Toolbox_tier_scripts/replace_Toolbox_xx.py` (improved versions) replace items in tier xx in interlinearized Toolbox texts based on their lexical ID and current xx value as indicated in a replacement table.
+- `Toolbox_tier_scripts/replace_Toolbox_xx.py` (improved versions) replace items in tier 'xx' in interlinearized Toolbox texts based on their lexical ID and current 'xx' value as indicated in a replacement table.
 Currently replaceable: \tx, \mb, \ge, \ps.
 	- note: it does not seem to work with a single replacement table containing columns pertaining to different tiers, so as a workaround separate Excel tables can be used for every tier.
-Also, the script reportedly works best when there is a single Excel file in the Dictionary folder.
+Also, the script reportedly works best when there is a single Excel file in the `Dictionaries` folder.

 - `replace_Excel_texts.py` replaces items in annotated Excel spreadsheets based on a replacement table.
 Currently only replaces part of speech and assumes a particular format of the replacement table.